Best Smart Home Devices for Beginners: Your Easy Start Guide

 What is the absolute easiest smart home device to start with?

 Smart plugs are widely considered the easiest entry point.
-They simply plug into an existing outlet, and you connect any 'dumb' appliance to them, instantly gaining remote control and scheduling capabilities via an app or voice assistant.
-No wiring or complex setup is required, making them perfect for beginners.
+They require no special wiring, simply plug into an existing outlet, and you can control any connected 'dumb' appliance via an app or voice commands almost instantly.
+They offer immediate gratification and teach basic smart home principles.

 Are smart home devices expensive to get started with?